 In fact, alcohol is a drug that has the power to cause a strong psychological dependence.
 However, it’s far more subtle than street drugs.
 Many don’t see the addiction coming.
 This is due, in part, to the legal nature of the substance.

 You can buy alcohol at the grocery store and the baseball game.
 Granted, you need to have reached legal drinking age, but that’s the only limitation.
 For many, a dependency starts with the occasional use of alcohol.
 You might reach for it to take the edge off a stressful day.

 Maybe you’re dealing with unwelcome thoughts or feelings.
 Alcohol dulls them.
 Over time, you form a dependency on the drug.
 You can’t function without it.

 This addiction now makes it impossible to stay away from alcohol.
 Physical withdrawal symptoms remind you to take the next dose.
 Just as is the case with crack or heroin, your body believes it can’t live without the drug.
 The psychological addiction tells you that the only way you can function is with the alcohol in your system.

 Yes, it is.
 Because withdrawal from the substance can result in dangerous physical and mental symptoms, you need to be under medical care.
 Moreover, the withdrawal symptoms don’t follow a standard protocol.
 It’s possible to develop seizure activity even if you’ve never had one in your life.

 Delirium tremens (DTs) can happen to anyone.
 Granted, it’s rare.
 But you don’t know if it’ll happen to you.
-Because medical professionals monitor you during detox programs at a facility, they can help you before things go wrong.
+Because medical professionals monitor you during detox center programs at a facility, they can help you before things go wrong.